rogueunix/redux-sessionstorage-simple/README.md

 ### clear([Object config])

-Clears all Redux state tree data from LocalStorage.
+Clears all Redux state tree data from SessionStorage.
 Note: only clears data which was saved using this module's functionality

 #### Arguments